OsmosysSoftware/osmo-x/apps/api/docs/api-documentation.md

 ### Create Notification

 Allows the user to create a new notification for processing and sending it.
-Requires passing bearer token for authorization.
+Requires passing `x-api-key` token as header for validation.

 **Note:**
 - The **Provider** should have a valid `channelType`.